Woolfrey/software_simple_qp/README.md

 There are also several functions for handling linear least squares problems with equality and inequality constraints.

+If you find this software useful, please [cite it].

 **Jump To:**
 - [Installation Instructions](#installation-instructions)
 	- [Installing Eigen](#installing-eigen)